kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-controllers.md

 ## From Request to Action

 All action functions receive a [Request]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request) object as a main argument.
-When Kuzzle Backend receives a request, it will parse the data and create the Request object that it then passes to the action.
+When Kuzzle receives a request, it will parse the data and create the Request object that it then passes to the action.
 The parsing works as follows:

 * HTTP:
   * dynamic arguments provided in the URL, headers and query string arguments are stored in `request.input.args`